OutSystems/docs-product/src/develop/data/query/sort-aggregate.md

 In the following Sorting Example, a reactive application displays a list of employees, with details about each employee.
 Users should be able sort by the name of the employee in either ascending or descending order.

-1. Open Service Studio, create a new Reactive Webb App named SortingExample.
+1. Open Service Studio, create a new Reactive Web App named SortingExample.
 1. Create a module with the default name.
 1. Create an empty screen and name it.
 1. Go to **Manage Dependencies...** and search for the Sample_Employees entity of the **OutSystemsSampleDataDB** module.